Constitution

 Senior Editors

-• Advise the Editor-in-Chief on recurring editorial concerns or policy needs.
+- Advise the Editors-in-Chief on recurring editorial concerns or policy needs.

 Associate Editors (AEs)

-• Providing advice on improving and developing the website.
+- Providing advice on improving and developing the journal.

 Social Responsibility Champions

-• At least two Social Responsibility Champions who join the handling editor in cases a Social Responsibility Evaluation is necessary.
+- There are at least two Social Responsibility Champions at R2 of who one can join the handling editor in cases where the Social Responsibility Evaluation is triggered.

 Advisory Board Members